Maclit/warehouse_go/README.md

 In the warehouse_graph_*.go files, all function related to the graph representing the map can be found.

-This functions are used in the game_logic_*.go files, where all the main loop logic is found.
+This functions are used in the game_logic_main_lopp.go files, where all the main loop logic is found.

 ## STRATEGY